choetech160/arch-linux/README.md

 #### 16. Enable kernel security features (KASLR, SMAP, SMEP)

-To enable the kernel security features and harden the kernel, follow [this procedure](https://github.com/choetech160/arch-linux/Kernel-Security-Features/README.md)
+To enable the kernel security features and harden the kernel, follow [this procedure](https://github.com/choetech160/arch-linux/tree/main/Kernel-Security-Features)

-#### 17. Secure the boot loader
+#### 17. Secure the bootloader

-To encrypt the boot loader, follow [this procedure](https://github.com/choetech160/arch-linux/bootloader/README.md)
+To encrypt the boot loader, follow [this procedure](https://github.com/choetech160/arch-linux/tree/main/bootloader)

 ## Connect to the internets once log in without gui